codbex/codbex.github.io/_posts/2023-09-26-helios-ultimate-cloud-ide-for-javascript-and-typescript.md

 At codbex, we understand that many of our users have ambitions beyond individual projects, and that's why Helios comes equipped with a suite of enterprise-ready APIs.
 Whether you're building a large-scale application, managing complex databases, or orchestrating messaging systems, Helios has got you covered.
 Our robust APIs provide seamless integration with a variety of databases, messaging platforms, and everything else you might need to create and scale an enterprise-grade project.
 With Helios, you can confidently tackle the challenges of building and maintaining mission-critical software solutions while enjoying the convenience of a cloud-based IDE.
 Experience the power and flexibility of Helios for your enterprise projects today!

 ## Powered by Eclipse Dirigible: Fully Open Source
-Codbex Helios is fully open source and built upon the trusted foundation of Eclipse Dirigible.
+Helios is fully open source and built upon the trusted foundation of <a href="https://dirigible.io">Eclipse Dirigible</a>.
 This means you have free access to an adaptable platform that welcomes your contributions and customizations.
 Join the open-source community and shape the future of Helios to meet your unique development needs.

-### New Ideas Hassle-Free
+## New Ideas Hassle-Free
 Do you have an experimental idea you want to test out?
 Helios lets you do that without any commitment.
 You can quickly spin up a new project, experiment with different APIs, and see how they fit into your workflow.
 If it doesn't work out, no worries—simply discard the project and start anew.

 ## Try Helios Today!